 Stomach bugs ‘decreased by more than half during first six months of lockdown’

-Gastrointestinal outbreaks reported to health agencies during the first six months of lockdown fell by 52%, according to the study.
+Gastrointestinal outbreaks reported to health agencies during the first six months of lockdown fell by 52 per cent, according to the study

 Outbreaks of stomach bugs in England decreased by more than half during the first six months of the pandemic, a study has revealed.